 Distracted driving is often a factor involved in pedestrian-vehicle collision cases in Georgia.
 Distracted drivers are more likely to speed, break roadway rules and fail to see pedestrians entering crosswalks.
 In Georgia, it is against the law to use handheld cellphones behind the wheel.
 Drivers cannot text or talk while physically holding cell phones.
 If a driver breaks this law and strikes a pedestrian, the driver will most likely be at fault for the accident.
 Breaking a Georgia roadway law and hitting a pedestrian could lead to a lawsuit against the driver.

 Georgia is a modified comparative negligence state, meaning an injured party can still recover some compensation even if he or she contributed to the accident.
-Partial fault will not bar a victim entirely from recovery.
+The partial fault will not bar a victim entirely from recovery.
 Instead, the courts will deduct the same percentage of the plaintiff’s fault from his or her recovery award, up to 50%.
 If the plaintiff is more than 50% at fault for the accident, however, he or she will not obtain any compensation.

 Georgia’s comparative negligence law may apply to a pedestrian accident case if both parties contributed to the collision.
 If the pedestrian was jaywalking, for example, but the driver was looking at his or her phone and did not see the pedestrian, both parties could receive a percentage of fault for the accident.
 As long as the pedestrian was less than 50% responsible, however, he or she could receive at least a partial recovery award.
 A pedestrian accident attorney in Atlanta can help a victim maximize his or her compensation after a vehicle collision in Gwinnett County.